Paul Tudor Jones

-Paul Tudor Jones II (born September 28, 1954) is an American billionaire hedge fund manager, conservationist and philanthropist.
+Paul Tudor Jones II (born September 28, 1954) is an American billionaire hedge fund manager.
 In 1980, he founded Tudor Investment Corporation, an asset management firm headquartered in Stamford, Connecticut.
-Eight years later, he founded the Robin Hood Foundation, which focuses on poverty reduction.
+Eight years later, he co-founded the Robin Hood Foundation, which focuses on poverty reduction.
 As of July 2024, his net worth was estimated at US$8.1 billion.

 Early life and education

 Jones was born in Memphis, Tennessee.
 Paul Tudor Jones II's father John Paul "Jack" Jones practiced transportation law from an office located next door to The Daily News, a publication his family has owned and operated since 1886 and where Jack Jones was the publisher for 34 years.
 His half-brother is Peter Schutt.

 Jones graduated from Presbyterian Day School, an all-boys elementary school, before attending Memphis University School for high school.
 Jones then went on to the University of Virginia where he was a welterweight boxing champion.
 While at the University of Virginia, Jones was president of the Sigma Alpha Epsilon fraternity.
 To pay for tuition, Jones wrote for his family's paper under the pseudonym Paul Eagle.

 In 1976, he earned a bachelor's degree in economics from the University of Virginia.
 In the 1980s, Jones was accepted to Harvard Business School but did not attend.